Death and inheritance in Denmark

 If a Danish person dies in another Nordic country

-If a Danish citizen dies in another Nordic country, the local authorities fill out the death certificate.
+If a Danish citizen dies in another Nordic country, the local authorities fill in the death certificate.

 If the deceased was resident in another Nordic country, the authorities will not necessarily inform the authorities in Denmark of the death.
 As a relative, you can contact the Danish embassy in the country concerned.
 You can find a list of Danish embassies and consulates-general abroad on the website of the Ministry of Foreign Affairs.